Here at Precise Mortgages we are proud to support local charities and invest in our local community.

 Read on to find out more.

-We’ve set ourselves a challenging target for this year to help Socks and Chocs reach even more people who need their help.The Chris Westwood Charity was chosen charity for 2016 - Total raised £60,835.61
+After exceeding our 2017 fundraising target, we are delighted to be continuing our support for Socks and Chocs in 2018.
+We’ve set ourselves another challenging target for this year to help Ian reach even more of those who need help from Socks and Chocs.The Chris Westwood Charity was chosen charity for 2016 - Total raised £60,835.61

 In 2016, we raised more than £60,000 for the Chris Westwood Charity.
 Founded in 2003, the charity helps children and young people with physical disabilities living in Stourbridge and the surrounding areas.
 As well as offering practical help, the charity also provides financial assistance to families needing to buy mobility equipment when there are no other sources of funding available.Believe to Achieve was our chosen charity for 2015 - Total raised £41,032.51